microsoft/AzureFunctionforSplunkVS/README.md

 ![DiagnosticLogSettings](images/diagnosticLogSetting.png)

 Make the setting key match what you put in the 3rd box above ("%input-hub-name-workflow-runtime%") and the value should be the name of your new hub (e.g. insights-logs-workflowruntime).
 Rebuild and deploy the function app.
+This is as simple as making your own fork of the code, add the new function & customize it, push your changes, then use the "Deploy to Azure" button here in the readme.MD (above).

 ### Functions in the Function App
 * EhActivityLogsExt - consumes Azure Monitor Activity Logs